heussd/bpm-camunda-kogito-at-a-gallop/readme.md

 (personal opinion)

 - You have a chain of activities?
 States?
 Human-Machine-Interaction?
-You might need BPM.
+You might need BPM. <!-- .element: class="fragment" data-fragment-index="1" -->
-- BPMN is a great means for communication.
+- BPMN is a great means for communication.<!-- .element: class="fragment" data-fragment-index="2" -->
-- We are right in the middle of a transition from
+- We are right in the middle of a transition from<!-- .element: class="fragment" data-fragment-index="3" -->
-	- *application server* BPM suites towards ...
+  - _application server_ BPM suites towards ...
-	- *Cloud-native* BPM suites.
+  - _Cloud-native_ BPM suites.
-- Yes-Code-approaches rock, yet the amount of code you don't have to write is just amazing.
+- Yes-Code-approaches rock, yet the amount of code you don't have to write is just amazing.<!-- .element: class="fragment" data-fragment-index="4" -->
-- Camunda ❤️, Kogito ❤️
+- Camunda ❤️, Kogito ❤️<!-- .element: class="fragment" data-fragment-index="5" -->

 ---